xpilot-project/docs/docs/client.md

 | `.ignorelist` | Lists all the callsigns currently in the ignore list. |
 | `.simip` | Sets the IP address of the computer running your X-Plane instance; useful if you want to run xPilot on a separate machine from X-Plane.
 See [Running xPilot Over a Network](client?id=running-xpilot-over-a-network) for details. |
 | `.visualip` | See [Running xPilot Over a Network](client?id=running-xpilot-over-a-network). |
+| `.appdata`| Opens the client application data folder using the system file explorer.

 ## Disconnecting from VATSIM
-When you are ready to disconnect from VATSIM, click the **DISCONNECT** button on the xPilot client.
+When you are ready to disconnect from VATSIM, click the <span class="blue-btn">DISCONNECT</span> button.
 The controller list will be cleared and all the aircraft in the sim will be removed.

 xPilot will automatically disconnect you from the network if you shut down the sim.
 You will also be disconnected if you switch airports or load a different flight in the sim.

 ## Running xPilot Over a Network

 If you have a networked setup with one or more computers running your X-Plane visuals, you can configure xPilot to inject aircraft onto each of these machines.
 You must first run the xPilot installer on each of the machines so that the xPilot plugin is installed.

 In xPilot, use the command `.visualip <VisualMachine1> <VisualMachine2>...` to set the IP addresses of your visual machines.
 For example, `.visualip 192.168.1.50 192.168.1.60`. **You must restart xPilot after setting the visual machine IP(s) for the changes to take effect.** The machine IP addresses with be saved in the xPilot client configuration for the next time you launch xPilot.
 To clear the visual machine IP(s), use the command `.visualip` (without the IP addresses).